 - Technology – Technology has changed how we move ourselves about, Uber and Hailo are just two disruptive examples.

 - Strategic – Cartrawler were looking to enhance their product offering to their clients.
-In 2015 the acquired Cabforce, a thriving Finnish ground transportation company as in entry into the ground transportation (GT) market.
+In 2015 they acquired Cabforce, a Finnish ground transportation company as an entry into the ground transportation (GT) market.

 Cartrawler’s competitors are also aware of the importance of GT and the growing market.
 This opportunity generated a great deal of determination and pressure to deliver a superior GT product.